neonkore/Nunicode/README.md

 ## NOTES ON UTF-8

-According to Unicode specification UTF-8 might contain byte order mark (BOM), but it doesn't make any sense to have BOM in UTF-8.
-Therefore nunicode has no embedded means to deal with UTF-8 BOM, neither detect, read or write it.
+According to Unicode specification UTF-8 might contain byte order mark (BOM), however it doesn't make any sense to have BOM in UTF-8.
+Therefore nunicode has no embedded means to deal with UTF-8 BOM, neither detect, read or write.

 If you are facing this crap, just +3 char pointer to skip BOM.
 (Note that UTF-8 BOM is 3 bytes long: EF BB BF).
 You can also safely nu\_utf8\_read() BOM, it will